luxonis/depthai-python/docs/source/components/nodes/yolo_detection_network.rst

 YoloDetectionNetwork
 ====================

-Yolo detection network node is very similar to :ref:`Neural Network` (in fact it extends it).
+Yolo detection network node is very similar to :ref:`NeuralNetwork` (in fact it extends it).
 The only difference is that this node is specifically for the (tiny) Yolo (v3/v4) NN and it decodes the result of the NN on device.
 This means that :code:`Out` of this node is not a
 :ref:`NNData` (a byte array) but a :ref:`ImgDetections` that can easily be used in your code.